THE 2300 DAYS

 2

-The ram pushes in three directions, indicating its three main conquests (Lydia (546 BC), Babylon (539 BC) and Egypt (525 BC), just like the bear in Daniel's previous vision had the three ribs in its mouth.
+The ram pushes in three directions, indicating its three main conquests (Lydia (546 BC), Babylon (539 BC) and Egypt (525 BC), just like the bear in Daniel's previous vision had the three ribs in

 The Ram - Cyrus the Great